PhD student chosen for UNWTO Fellowship an Ohio State first

 Paulose’s skill as a researcher and ability to make sense of complex data pushed her to the top of the list.
 Her work at the College of Education and Human Ecology underscores her talent.

-Besides publishing her journal articles, she is working on eight research projects with her advisor, Milos Bujisic, assistant professor of hospitality management.
+Besides publishing her journal articles, she worked on eight research projects with her advisor, Milos Bujisic, assistant professor of hospitality management.

-Her research investigates sustainable innovation, service innovation and social enterprises.
+Her research investigated sustainable innovation, service innovation and social enterprises.

 “She really is an original thinker,” Bujisic said.
 “She has a clear agenda on what she wants to do, and she knows her literature well.”

-During her year with the United Nations World Tourism Organization, Paulose’s focus is on three main projects:
+During her year with the United Nations World Tourism Organization, Paulose’s focus was on three main projects: